UN Secretary-General: "Government leaders are lying"

 - "This is a climate emergency."

-- "Some government and business leaders are saying one thing – but doing another.
-Simply put, they are lying."
+- "Some government and business leaders are saying one thing — but doing another.
+Simply put, they are lying" [agreeing with what many protesters have been saying].

 - "We owe a debt to young people, civil society and indigenous communities for sounding the alarm and holding leaders accountable.
 We need to build on their work to create a grassroots movement that cannot be ignored."

-Related pagesEvidence of lying by the UK Government
+Related web pagesEvidence of lying by the UK Government

 - The 'Net Zero 2050' UK Government deceits (document 106)